Midland County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive under certain conditions.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or occupational license, allowing you to drive under certain conditions.

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process for an Occupational License involves filing a petition with the court, obtaining a court order, and submitting the order to the DPS.
-There are associated court and DPS fees.
+- Costs and Application Process: The application process involves filing a petition with the court and providing evidence of your need to drive.
+There are associated court costs and fees.

-- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an Occupational License, especially if your BAC was high or if you have prior DUI convictions.
+- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back

-- Fees: Be prepared to pay a reinstatement fee, which can vary.
-Check the Texas DPS website for current fee information.
+- Fees: Check the Texas DPS website for the current reinstatement fee amount.

-- Classes/Programs That Must Be Completed: The court may order you to complete an alcohol education program or community service as part of your DUI sentence.
-You must complete these requirements before your license can be reinstated.
+- Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered requirements before your license can be reinstated.

 Special Programs

-- Occupational License: As mentioned above, an Occupational License allows you to drive for essential purposes during your license suspension.
+- Occupational License: As mentioned above, this allows limited driving privileges for essential needs.